lyrk/OSMMesser/README.md

 # OSMMesser

-OSMMesser is a tool for measuring all ways in OpenStreetMap files.
+OSMMesser is a tool for measuring ways in OpenStreetMap files.
 Works on Python 2.7 and PyPy.

 ## Installation